Shaike Ophir: Career

-Thanks to his comic skills he was accepted to the Chezbatron, an army entertainment troupe.

 In the 1950s, he made a name for himself as a multi-talented performer.
 He had even recorded a few hit songs during this period.
+He married the singer Ohela Halevy, whose father Moshe Halevy had been the founder of the Ohel Theater.

+In 1950, Ophir went to Paris to learn pantomime under the actor Étienne Decroux, and performed with Marcel Marceau.
+He returned to Israel in 1952, and set up a pantomime theater under the auspices of the Cameri Theater.

+In 1956, Ophir and his wife and children moved to the United States for a period that would last four and a half years.
 During the late 1950s and early 1960s Ophir occasionally guest-starred in American TV shows such as Shirley Temple's Storybook and Alfred Hitchcock Presents (in the episode "The Waxwork," where he was billed as Shai K. Ophir).
+In this period, he also performed with Marlene Dietrich, was invited to replace Sammy Davis Jr. in a performance before the UN, and even put on a one-man show on Broadway.

+Upon his return to Israel, Ophir directed the first two productions of the new comedy trio HaGashash HaHiver ("The Pale Tracker"), and wrote sketches for them.

-Ophir acted in 28 films, wrote, directed and starred in several variety shows and was an accomplished mime, appearing alongside Marcel Marceau.
-He reached the peak of his international fame in the title role of Ha-Shoter Azoulay (literally, Policeman Azoulay, translated as The Policeman), a film-vehicle by Ephraim Kishon which won a Golden Globe for Best Foreign-Language Film (1972) and was nominated for a Best Foreign Language Academy Award the same year.
+Ophir acted in 28 films, wrote, directed, and starred in several variety shows.
+He reached the peak of his international fame in the title role of Ha-Shoter Azoulay (literally, Officer Azoulay, translated as The Policeman), a film-vehicle by Ephraim Kishon which won a Golden Globe for Best Foreign-Language Film (1972) and was nominated for a Best Foreign Language Academy Award the same year.
 He also starred in other Ephraim Kishon films, including Ervinka, Blaumilch Canal and The Fox in the Chicken Coop, and the 1973 Moshé Mizrahi film Daughters, Daughters.
 In 1977 he starred opposite Melanie Griffith in The Garden.

 In 1985, Ophir starred in a stage adaptation of Janusz Korczak's children's novel King Matt the First, where he played seven different roles.
-The children's play was very successful and ran for three years.
+The play was very successful and ran for three years.
 Over this period Ophir was diagnosed with lung cancer, to which he succumbed in 1987.
-Ophir was a theatrical director for HaGashash HaHiver.
 He also directed the Israeli movie Hamesh Ma'ot Elef Shahor, and wrote the screenplay for 4 Israeli movies.
 He wrote and performed many sketches and comedy routines, many of which are still popular in Israel today.
 He also did a series of Arabic-instruction TV programs that ran through the 1980s.

 He also appeared in the Chuck Norris film, The Delta Force.

 Personal life

-Ophir was married twice and had four children, two from each spouse.
-His daughter, Karin Ophir, is also an actress.
+Ophir was married twice.
+From his marriage to Ohela Halevy (1928-2010), he had two children, Elad (1951-2012), and Atalia.
+From his second marriage, to Lidia Schumacher (1936-2018), daughter of the Yiddish actor Israel Schumacher, he had another two children: Alexander-Gigi, and the actress Karin Ophir.

-Shaike Ophir, a heavy smoker, died from lung cancer in 1987.
+Shaike Ophir, a heavy smoker, died from lung cancer on 17 August 1987 in Tel Aviv at the age of 58.